ConlanMcNamee/yummly_example/README.md

 })
 export class AppModule { }
 ```
 The differences are the import of the FormsModule from the angular core and the HttpModule and JsonpModule from angular/http.
-In doing so, make sure they are also declared in your imports array.
+Be sure that these modules have also been declared in your imports array like above.

 ## Open the newly created app/yummly-get.service.ts.
 At the top import all the necessary modules you will need.
 It will look like this